Propane Tank Sizes Explained Choosing the Right Size for Your Home

 Why Is My Propane Tank Freezing?

 Propane tanks freeze primarily due to the rapid vaporization of propane within the tank.
-When propane is released from the tank to fuel your appliances, it undergoes a phase change from liquid to gas, a process that requires heat energy.
-As propane vaporizes, it absorbs heat from the surrounding environment, causing the tank’s temperature to drop.
-In frigid weather, this can lead to the tank freezing.
+As liquid propane turns into vapor, it absorbs heat from the surrounding environment, causing the tank’s temperature to drop.
+In frigid weather, this can lead to the tank freezing since there isn’t much heat to begin with.
+This is especially apparent when an appliance with a high BTU rating uses a smaller tank that doesn’t match that appliance’s energy needs.

 Can Propane Lines Freeze?